 Direct managers and co-workers are often particularly eager to get a sense of what candidates are like both in the cubicle and also at client dinners, late nights at the office, or early morning coffee runs.

 While there are advantages to sharing fun facts throughout your job application, experts often warn against showing too much personality or going overboard with humor.
 After all, you don’t want to share anything that recruiters see as silly, offensive, or just plain a waste of their time.

-- Be honest: There’s no sense sharing a hobby or interest that isn’t truly something you enjoy or engage in.
-If you include "marathoner" on your resume, but haven't actually done one, or run in decades, it could lead to an awkward moment in your interview.
+- Be Honest: There’s no sense sharing a hobby or interest that isn’t truly something you enjoy or engage in.
+If you include "marathoner" on your resume, but haven't done one, or run in decades, it could lead to an awkward moment in your interview.